 (*Just in case, FOMO is the ‘fear of missing out’.)

-It can range from checking your social media every 10 minutes to chronic anxiety at the thought of missing the hottest party in town.
+It can range from checking your own social media pages every 10 minutes to chronic anxiety at the thought and fear of missing the hottest party in town, which is creating fomo.

 Maybe you’re wondering right now if everyone else has discovered another post on FOMO marketing that you should be reading instead?